-The sword fern has dark, evergreen fronds (leaves) that can be as tall as one and a half metres.
+The sword fern has dark, evergreen fronds (leaves) that can be as tall as 1.5 metres.
 The fronds grow from the plant in a clump.
 They have large toothed leaves.

 RANGE & HABITAT